thepok/EasyBot/README.md

 # Robot Control GUI

-A Python-based graphical user interface for controlling a robotic arm with multiple servo joints.
+A Python-based system for controlling a robotic arm with multiple servo joints, featuring both manual GUI control and AI-assisted vision-based control.

 ## Features